 The Statue of Liberty

-Presented to the United States in 1886 as a gift from France, Lady Liberty is a near-universal symbol of freedom and democracy, standing 305 feet and 6 inches high on Liberty Island.
-You can get a sense of the thrill millions of immigrants must have experienced as you approach it on the ferry from Battery Park and see the statue grow from a vaguely defined figure on the horizon into a towering, stately colossus.
-Here’s Fodor’s Guide to all things New York City.
+Dedicated to the United States on October 28, 1886, as a gift from France, The Statue of Liberty is a near-universal symbol of freedom and democracy, standing 305 feet and 1 inch high on Liberty Island.
+You can get a sense of the thrill millions of immigrants must have experienced as you approach it on the ferry from Battery Park or Liberty State Park and see the statue grow from a vaguely defined figure on the horizon into a towering, stately colossus.

 Holding back the mighty Colorado River, this massive feat of engineering creates hydroelectric power and helps provides water for seven states and a portion of Mexico.
 In 2010, the Hoover Dam Bypass Bridge opened to allow for faster travel through the area.
 But it’s still worth stopping to admire the Art Deco wonder and tour the facilities.